CreativeYann2004/Assigmnments_MSMOBS/Assignment1/README.md

 ### 3c) How many reactions have a positive minimal flux in the FVA?
 State their number and explain why a set of reactions behaves this way.

 Number of reactions with positive minimal flux: 41
 In the FVA, 41 reactions show a positive minimal flux.
-This occurs because ATPM and a nonzero biomass flux require continuous energy and precursor supply.
+This occurs because the always positive ATPM flux require continuous energy and precursor supply.
 As a result, key glycolysis, TCA, respiration, and exchange reactions must always operate, so their flux cannot drop to zero.

 # Task4